deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 ## Deoxys-AE3 encryption

-The mode is divided into two independant parts: the first part handling the encryption of the message, and the second part handing the authentication of the ciphertext and the associated data.
+The mode is divided into two independent parts: the first part handling the encryption of the message, and the second part handing the authentication of the ciphertext and the associated data.

 ~~~
 deoxys_AE3_encrypt(K, N, A, M):

-  P = (0)_128
+  P = (0)_128		// Can be used as "public key": see Section 7.2
   con1 = (1)_8
   con2 = (2)_8
   con3 = (3)_8